Our school is a happy place where children develop a true sense of self

 We have a thriving Peer Mentoring system, encouraging and teaching children the life skills they need to be supportive, kind and resilient.
 The School Council allows for the children to make informed decisions, debate and discuss, make choices and support the school in a fair and democratic way.

 Our culture is one of laughter, learning and friendship

 Form tutors look after pupils immediate wellbeing and their academic studies.
-Our Deputy Head Teacher is responsible for coordinating special educational needs to support and develop the potential of those needing further assistance.
+Our SENDcO is responsible for coordinating special educational needs to support and develop the potential of those needing further assistance.
 Learning Support Specialists provide further targeted support with interventions.

 Pupils mental health and wellbeing are at the forefront, and this is key to those in our care feeling supported and content.
 Our Head of Pastoral Care is School Counsellor and Designated Safeguarding Lead, and as a full time member of staff is always present to reach out and support pupils experiencing difficulties.
 The curriculum supports mental health with PSHE throughout year groups, and sex and relationship education in the upper school.
 We also run mental health workshops, offering support in areas which will both inform and prepare pupils, focusing on the connections between physical and mental health.
 We want our pupils to experience good mental health, help them to be able to master resilience and deal with stress, do well at school, and to find their way through the online world they will encounter with the ability to stay safe and benefit from this.

 Pastoral Care at Haberdashers' Castle House is arranged around the traditional House system.
 We have three Houses; Merevale, Chetwynd and Pitchford which are healthily competitive and loyal.
 Heads of House alongside form-tutors are key figures in the academic and personal development of each pupil throughout the school.
 Pupils come together regularly for House days, and our main sporting events, the swimming gala and sports day are House based.